A Cruise To Barking – 13th May 2022

 - I boarded the boat at the London Bridge City Pier.

 - The easiest way to get to this pier is to get a 21, 43 or 141 bus from Moorgate or Bank station. to London Bridge and walk along the South Bank of the river for perhaps a hundred metres.
-Waking from London Bridge station is a bit tricky.
+Walking from London Bridge station is a bit tricky.

 - I alighted at Barking Riverside Pier, which will be a short walk to the new Barking Riverside station.